 There are two tabs in this configuration panel: Theme and Layout.

-In the Theme tab, Data Studio offers a number of themes for your report.
+In the Theme tab, Looker Studio offers a number of themes for your report.
 Let’s say you like a dark background.
 Try selecting the Constellation, Lagoon, or Simple Dark theme.
 You can save time creating a professional look instead of styling your report from scratch.

 In the Layout tab, you can do things such as control how your report looks like in View mode, customize your report size and orientation, and change grid settings.
 We recommend experimenting with each option to see what works best for you.

 After understanding the report editor and its features, you’re ready to start adding some components to your dashboard!

 How to add a scorecard in Looker Studio

 A scorecard is a great start as it’s like choosing a headline.
 To add a scorecard that shows the total sales to your report: